nalaseivad/captainginja.github.io/_posts/2026-02-18-on-public-key-cryptography.md

 * Inverses exist
 * There is an identity element

-That algebraic structure is what makes them usable for encryption, signatures, and key exchange.
+That algebraic structure is what makes them usable for encryption, signatures and key exchange.

 # Uses